This sample page is to test out how well web browser’s work if a web site tries

 Above should be an image of three faces, all of which are clickable.
 This is done

-page, and take the link coordinates and link destination from the image map code
+page, and take the link coordinates and link destinations from the image map code

 within it, that doubles as a standard navigation list for the fallback.